canibanoglu/Imperial-Typing-Trainer/README.md

 you wish to continue playing.

-On the other hand, brutal mode won't let you type another string unless you manage to type the current string with at least *98%* accuracy.
-As long as you fail to meet that level of accuracy, you will be shown the same string as long as you continue playing.
+On the other hand, brutal mode won't let you type another string unless you manage to type the current string with at least **98%** accuracy.
+If fail to meet that level of accuracy, you will be shown the same string as long as you continue playing.

 Needless to say, you can of course change the mode in the main menu but if you wish